hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-1.md

 ## Rationale

-The opcodes discussed in this HIP only exist within the EVM and do not interact with any novel features of ethereum mainnet.
-It is expected that future versions of solidity will support both implicit and explicit use of these opcodes.
+The opcodes discussed in this HIP only exist within the EVM and do not interact with any novel features of ethereum mainnet (such as blobs and CL beacon root).
+It is expected that future versions of solidity, Vyper, and other languages targeting the EVM will support both implicit and explicit use of these opcodes.
 Because of that we need to support them as specified.

 ## User stories